-Requests for exceptions are submitted to the RHS Administrator, through the Deputy Administrator, Multi-Family Housing.
+Requests for exceptions are submitted to the Administrator, through the Deputy Administrator, Multi-Family Housing, and may be initiated by the State Director; the Director, Multi-Family Housing Processing Division; or the Director, Multi-Family Housing Portfolio Management Division.

 The exception request must provide clear and convincing evidence of the need for the exception.
 At a minimum the request must include: